Protect and Survive: Warnings and actions on warning

 The various warning signals were explained (and, in the films, were accompanied by recordings of how they would sound).
 An attack warning would involve sirens sounding a rising and falling note as well as warnings delivered via radio.
 A fallout warning would involve three loud bangs (from maroon rockets), gongs, or whistles in quick succession.
 When the immediate danger had passed, sirens would sound the all-clear with a steady note.

 On hearing the attack warning, people who were already at home (or could reach it within "a couple of minutes") were to send any children to the fallout room first, turn off gas, electricity, and oil supplies as described earlier, close stoves and damp down other fires, shut their windows and draw the curtains, and finally go to the fallout room.
 Those who could not reach their homes were to take cover in nearby buildings if they were not already indoors, or to take any other kind of cover if they could not reach a building in time, including lying flat in a ditch and covering up their hands and head.

 It was claimed that once an attack had ended there would be a short period before fallout started to descend; during this time, mains water was to be used for firefighting and for topping up water reserves, and then turned off.
 If the water supply was externally interrupted, water heaters and boilers (including hearth fires with back boilers) were to be extinguished and taps turned off.
 Fuel supplies were to be turned off if this had not been already done.
 Toilets were to be left unflushed and were to have their chains removed and their handles taped up in order to preserve the water in their cisterns.
+Anyone whose clothing had caught fire was to be placed down on the floor and rolled up in a blanket, rug, or thick coat.
 Any structural damage was to be countered by using curtains or sheets to cover up holes and broken windows.
 The survival kit was to be kept at hand if it was not already in the fallout room.
 Neighbours could be helped if the fallout warning had yet to be sounded.
+(Note: The "far more compassionate" Advising the Householder pamphlet, meanwhile, contained an admonition to "Give shelter to anyone caught without protection near your home.")

 On hearing the fallout warning, those who were outdoors were to take indoors cover as soon as possible and wipe off as much dust from themselves as they could before entering, while those at home were to go to the fallout room if they had not done so already and stay inside the inner refuge for the next forty-eight hours.
 After this time had elapsed, the radiation risk would have lessened, but it was stressed that exposure could still be lethal and that people should remain at home until told via radio that it was safe to leave.